1914 Londonderry City by-election

-The Londonderry City by-election was a Parliamentary by-election held on 2 December 1914.
+The 1914 Londonderry City by-election was a Parliamentary by-election held on 30 November 1914.
 The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Liberal Sir James Brown Dougherty was elected unopposed.
 Dougherty was the last Liberal MP elected in Ireland.

 Vacancy

 James Hamilton, Marquis of Hamilton had been elected as a Unionist in the 1910 general election, facing Nationalist opposition.
-He then succeeded to the Dukedom of Abercorn, resulting in the 1913 Londonderry City by-election, where the Roman Catholic hierarchy supported the Liberal David Hogg, a 73-year-old local shirt manufacturer and a Protestant.
+He then succeeded to the Dukedom of Abercorn, resulting in the 1913 Londonderry City by-election, where the Roman Catholic hierarchy supported the Liberal David Hogg, a 73-year-old local shirt manufacturer, the Lord Lieutenant of County Londonderry and a Protestant.
 Hogg died in August 1914 and the by-election was called for 30 November.
+Though the constituency was nominally marginal, an All-Party truce agreed following the outbreak of the First World War led to the other parties agreeing not to contest the seat and allow the Liberal Party to retain it.
+The press opined that the by-election would have been an exciting contest had there not been the all-party agreement.

 Previous result

-Candidates
+Candidate

-Dougherty was a Presbyterian minister, professor of Logic and English, and civil servant.
+The Liberals selected Sir James Brown Dougherty as their candidate.
+Dougherty was a Presbyterian Church in Ireland minister, a professor of Logic and English, and a civil servant.

 Result

 Aftermath

 Dougherty did not stand in the 1918 United Kingdom general election, when the seat was won by Eoin MacNeill of Sinn Féin in a contested election against Unionist and Nationalist candidates.